 Here are some of the most common types of injuries a baby can suffer due to medical malpractice:

-A complication of pregnancy known as preeclampsia is characterized by high blood pressure and protein in the urine.
-When a doctor fails to detect and adequately treat preeclampsia, the baby may experience reduced blood flow and develop HIE.
+A pregnancy complication known as preeclampsia, which is characterized by high blood pressure and protein in the urine.
+Untreated preeclampsia can result in reduced fetal blood flow and increase a baby’s risk for developing HIE.

 A slow and irregular heart rhythm is the most common indicator that the baby is suffering from fetal distress.
 If a medical provider fails to notice abnormalities in heart rate and/or delays treatment when fetal distress is detected, it may lead to serious long-term effects, including brain damage, paralysis, hypoxia or anoxia, and cerebral palsy.